All Products

 FilterExpression filterExpression = new FilterExpression(tag, FilterExpressionType.TAG);

-// Initialize a simple consumer.
-When you initialize the simple consumer, you must specify the consumer group, communication parameters, and subscription for the consumer.
+// Initialize SimpleConsumer.
+You must attach the consumer group, communication parameters, and subscription relationship.

 SimpleConsumer consumer = provider.newSimpleConsumerBuilder().setClientConfiguration(clientConfiguration)